Dreams of wealth turn to dust for Qatar migrant workers

 The gleaming marble in Doha's Khalifa International Stadium, which will host eight World Cup matches, was in part installed by Bangladeshi mason Aupon Mir.

-But he returned home from four years in Qatar with nothing to show for his efforts after being fleeced of his pay, he told said.
+But he returned home from four years in Qatar with nothing to show for his efforts after being fleeced of his pay, he told AFP.

 "What a beautiful stadium it is!
 It is unbelievably beautiful," he said.